isomerpages/enterprisesg-cpso/pages/Safety Tips on Cribs, Cots and Cradles.md

 *During use:*
 * Never place a cot near a window with blinds, curtain cords, baby monitor cords, or wall mounted decorative accessories with long cords.
 Babies are at risk of strangling by the cords and older babies could pull themselves up and fall through the window.
-*	Don’t use mattress or pads other than those provided by the manufacturer,.
+* Don’t use mattress or pads other than those provided by the manufacturer.
 Don’t put in extra mattresses, pillows or cushions.
 *	Do not buy cots with corner posts with decorative knobs as there is a possibility of baby’s clothes getting caught on these.
 *	Never put your baby on sofa cushions, adult beds or pillows or any surface not designed for infant sleep.